Bureau of State Security: Z-Squad and alleged extra-judicial killings

 At the Erasmus Commission of inquiry following the Muldergate scandal, van den Bergh hinted that murder was within the scope of BOSS's duties: "I have enough men to commit murder if I tell them to kill.
 I don't care who the prey is.
 These are the type of men I have."
-Former BOSS agents later claimed that BOSS was involved in extra-judicial killings through a covert operational unit formed in the early 1970s and known as the "Z-Squad."
+Former BOSS agents later claimed that BOSS was involved in extrajudicial killings through a covert operational unit formed in the early 1970s and known as the "Z-Squad."
 Others confirmed that the Z-Squad existed but denied that it was involved in political killings.
 The Z-Squad was linked to the 1977 assassination of NP politician Robert Smit and his wife; the 1978 assassination of Rick Turner; and the February 1974 cross-border assassinations by letter bombs of anti-Apartheid activists John Dube ('Boy Mvemve') of Umkhonto weSizwe and Onkgopotse Tiro of SASO.
 It has also been alleged that the Z-Squad specialised in interrogating South Africans who had been captured fighting for nationalist movements in Rhodesia and Mozambique, some of whom were killed after interrogation.
-The Truth and Reconciliation Commission (TRC) concluded in its final report that BOSS was "possibly" involved in extra-judicial killings, and probably responsible for the murders of Dube and Tiro.
+The Truth and Reconciliation Commission (TRC) concluded in its final report that BOSS was "possibly" involved in extrajudicial killings, and probably responsible for the murders of Dube and Tiro.